prototypefund/Digital_Bargeld-docs/api-mint.rst

 =========================
-The Mint RESTful JSON API
+The Exchange RESTful JSON API
 =========================

 The API specified here follows the :ref:`general conventions <http-common>` for all details not specified in the individual requests.

 -------------------
-Obtaining Mint Keys
+Obtaining Exchange Keys
 -------------------

-This API is used by wallets and merchants to obtain global information about the mint, such as online signing keys, available denominations and the fee structure.
-This is typically the first call any mint client makes, as it returns information required to process all of the other interactions with the mint.
-The returned information is secured by (1) signature(s) from the mint, especially the long-term offline signing key of the mint, which clients should cache; (2) signature(s) from auditors, and the auditor keys should be hard-coded into the wallet as they are the trust anchors for Taler; (3) possibly by using HTTPS.
+This API is used by wallets and merchants to obtain global information about the exchange, such as online signing keys, available denominations and the fee structure.
+This is typically the first call any exchange client makes, as it returns information required to process all of the other interactions with the exchange.
+The returned information is secured by (1) signature(s) from the exchange, especially the long-term offline signing key of the exchange, which clients should cache; (2) signature(s) from auditors, and the auditor keys should be hard-coded into the wallet as they are the trust anchors for Taler; (3) possibly by using HTTPS.